Street Photography Malaysia, Portraits & Travel Photo Gallery

 Photo gallery of street photography in Malaysia, portraits & travel photos shot in films and digital format by Ivan Cheam.

 Street photography photos in Malaysia can be a great source of inspiration, and the street photography gallery by Ivan Cheam is full of some of the best examples out there.
-I am still learning new things every time I go for a street photo walk and I’m not claiming to be an expert in street photography or portrait photography but it’s easier than ever to get street photography right now.

 The first step to getting street photography right now is finding interesting scenes and people.
 If you want to start looking for street photography scenes, you should know that there are many different things that can be considered “street photography scenes.
 They can be people in unusual situations or funny situations, interesting locations (like subway stations), interesting cars, restaurants, playgrounds, parks, beaches, and even nightclubs.
 Feel free to check out and try one of the incredible take street photography project ideas I’ve compiled for my readers.